ceisenbach/about/RESUME_HidalgoNoel_2013_web_short.md

 **Director of Technology Innovation at the New York State Senate**
 February 2009 - April 2011, New York City and Albany, NY

-**Freelance Video Editor / Citizen Journalist**
+**Freelance Video Editor / Citizen Reporter**
-Clients and partners have included Students for a Free Tibet documenting 2008 Olympic protests in China, promotional videos for Agit-Pop and Twitter VoteReport.
-As a Citizen Journalist, reports have been featured on RocketBoom, EpicFU / JetSet, GroundReport.tv, Democracy Now!, and ABC's 20/20.
+Clients and partners included Students for a Free Tibet documenting 2008 Olympic protests in China, promotional videos for Agit-Pop, and Twitter VoteReport.
+Reports have been featured on RocketBoom, EpicFU / JetSet, GroundReport.tv, Democracy Now!, and ABC's 20/20.
 Noel keeps a blog on [TechPresident](http://techpresident.com/blog/919), covering engagement technology and open government.

 **Featured Community Organizer Positions**

 **Community Manager at Remix America**
 June 2008 - September 2008, New York, NY

-**Global Explorer on the Luck of Seven**
+**Producer of on the Luck of Seven**
-December 2005 - March 2008, The World
+December 2005 - March 2008, An around the world journey

 **Outreach Coordinator for Not An Alternative, Inc.**
-Cofounder of Williamsburg Coworking @ The Change You Want to See
+Co-founder of Williamsburg Coworking @ The Change You Want to See
 September 2006 - February 2009, Brooklyn, NY

 **Volunteer Director and Community Outreach for John Kerry for President**
 January 2003 – April 2004, Boston, MA

 **Conferences and Unconferences in New York**
 Spearheaded the organization of NY's premiere grassroots conversations: NYC BigApps 2013, NY CityCamp 2013, CapitolCamp 1 & 2, BarCamp NYC 2, DrupalCamp NYC 1 & 2, RootsCamp NYC & DC, & PDF Unconference 2007.
-On average worked with a limited budget of less than $5,000 to host two day conferences for 200 - 500 people.
-As NYC unconferences have proliferated, many organizers have continued to use best practices my team and I established.

-**Blogging Liberally & Living Liberally**
-Along with members of NYC's political digerati, created a bimonthly salon for bloggers to discuss politics and policy with elected officials and policy makers.
-This network established a nationwide network of informal conversations helping bloggers and new media pundants better understand the issues at hand.

 **Drupal NYC User Group & DrupalCamp NYC**
 Initiated and organized NYC's Drupal monthly meetups and annual unconference, DrupalCamp.
-From a small group of 20, the NYC Drupal Community has grown to over 4,000 participants.
-As for DrupalCamp, NYC initiated the global practice of a free unconference funded by local Drupal Development shops.

 **Featured Technology and Digital Positions**